Forensic Scientist

 Been reading through these with great interest Lisa, I love forensic science! if criminals had time and the area was very small what is the best way for criminals to either erase or cover up there DNA?
 Thanks:)

-Asked by tommy k about 9 years ago
+Asked by tommy k over 9 years ago

 They could try not to leave it in the first place--wear gloves and a hat, and don't cut yourself on the window you broke to gain entry.
 And wear a mask since you never know who has cameras where in this day and age!